 If the victim claims they could not breathe and the medical report and other evidence support that, you will likely be charged with felony aggravated assault.
 In some cases, the victim’s statement or evidence is not strong enough to support a felony charge.
 In that case, the prosecution may send it back to the city prosecutor for misdemeanor assault prosecution.
 However, when the allegation of impeded breathing is raised, at least in Maricopa County, the matter will be submitted to prosecutors for felony consideration.

-If you have questions, we will take the time to answer them and help you create a winning strategy.
+If you have questions, our criminal defense law firm will take the time to answer them and help you create a winning strategy.
 Call us today to schedule a free consultation.